artefactual/archivematica-docs/user-manual/metadata/METS.rst

 digitization workflows).

-Each fileGrp will have a GROUPID used to relate different versions of files and an ID used later as the FILEID to indentify the file in the Structural Map (see below).
+Each fileGrp will have a GROUPID used to relate different versions of files and an ID used later as the FILEID to identify the file in the Structural Map (see below).

 The GROUPID includes the UUID (from the objectIdentifierValue) of the original